About PACER Plus

 - Training on notification requirements under the Agreement

 The PACER Plus Implementation Package, once the Agreement enters into force, will help Pacific island country signatories to take advantage of the Agreement.

-Australia and New Zealand have ratified the Agreement.
+Australia, New Zealand and Samoa have ratified the Agreement.
 Other signatories are working toward ratifying it.
 PACER Plus will come into force 60 days after the eighth signatory to ratify the Agreement notifies the Depositary in Tonga that they have completed their domestic processes.